Skip to content

 Smangus is located on a high mountain above 1,500 meters above sea level in Hsinchu County.
 This is a remote village populated by the Atayal tribe.
 Due to its remote location, many traditional Atayal lifestyles have been preserved in this area.

-However, many parts of the road are like this, a steep mountain on one side and a cliff and a deep valley on the other.
-Despite the inconvenience, it’s still worth it for visitors to come to Smangus Village to see its wonderful beauty.
+However, many parts of the road are like this: a steep mountain on one side, a cliff on the other, and a deep valley on the other.
+Despite the inconvenience, it’s still worth it for visitors to come to Smangus Village to see its incredible beauty.

 Taiwan